balajivsdev/restapitodolist/todolistapi/README.md

 Unzip the folder containing the CodeIgniter 4 (CI4) project files.

+change env to .env

+Run composer install to install the dependecies

+then run php spark serve

 ### 2. Run the Development Server

 From the root of the project directory, run: